Obscurely/website/COOKIES.md

 ---
 title: Cookie Policy
 lastUpdated: 2025-06-28
+description:
-description: The privacy-first approach to cookies and analytics on my website.
+  The privacy-first approach to cookies and analytics on Adrian Crîșmaruc's website.
 ---

 # Cookie Policy